salesforcecli/plugin-source/messages/deploy.md

 # asyncCoverageJunitWarning

 You requested an async deploy with code coverage or JUnit results.
 The reports will be available when the deploy completes.

+# deprecation

+The '<%= command.id %>' command will be deprecated.
+Try using the %s command instead.